Biology (and Pre-Med)

 - aquatic biology

-- Your work within the Department of Biology can also serve as a cornerstone for earning a combined B.S./M.D. or B.S./M.S. degree.
+- Your work within the Department of Biology can also serve as a cornerstone for our B.S./M.S. degree or our new Early Assurance Pathway with Northeast Ohio Medical University.

 Coursework will prepare you for professional schools, such as medical, dental, veterinary and pharmacy.
-In collaboration with our College of Education, our department can also prepare you to teach high school biology.
+We have several partnerships with local medical, pharmacy and osteopathy programs that can be found on our Partnerships web page.
+In collaboration with our LeBron James Family Foundation College of Education, our department can also prepare you to teach high school biology.

 Integrated Approach to Experimentation

-We cross traditional boundaries between subdisciplines, from the cellular to the ecosystem level.
+We cross boundaries between traditional disciplines, from the cellular to the ecosystem level, and our Integrated Bioscience and Biomimicry programs underscore our broad approach to the study of biology.
+Through these programs, our students examine bio-based problems using techniques and ideas drawn from chemistry, engineering, geosciences, computer science and more.
 This cutting-edge approach to research also forms the basis for much of our teaching, as many courses offer hands-on training and a multidisciplinary methodology.

 - are innovative and interactive in both the classroom and laboratory environment